funshion/funshion.github.io/toastmasters/club.md

 ## Setting up

-吴启蒙Wesley is founder of founder of Beihang Toastmasters Club.
+吴启蒙Wesley is founder of Beihang Toastmasters Club.
 So he can guide us through setting up new club in Funshion.

 Links.